BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_04.md

 !shop("Goldenleaf Mart", ["Great Ball", "Super Potion", "GourmetTreat", "Repel", "Super Repel", "Escape Rope"])

 Talk to Narcissa by her gym, then follow her up the hill to her house.
 After a scene,you'll be free to leave.
-Head back out to the balcony at night to grab this first:
+Head back out to the balcony at night to grab this first, at night only:

-**ZCell 024: Goldenleaf Town (Night)**
+**ZCell 024: Goldenleaf Town**

 !img("zcell024.png")